univention/univention-corporate-server/doc/manual/user-management/udm-blocklists.rst

 Every entry in a block list has a ``Blocked until`` property.
 Block list entries are only valid until this time stamp expires.
 A cron job on the
 |UCSPRIMARYDN| deletes expired block list entries.
-How often this cron job
+How often this cron job is
-is executed can be configured with the :envvar:`directory/manager/blocklist/cleanup/cron`.
-The logfile :file:`/var/log/univention/blocklist-clean-expired-entries.log`
-lists the expired entries that UDM deleted.
+executed can be configured with the :envvar:`directory/manager/blocklist/cleanup/cron`.
+The log file :file:`/var/log/univention/blocklist-clean-expired-entries.log` lists the expired entries that UDM deleted.

 .. _udm-blocklists-ldap-acl: